Luke Cowan-Dickie to leave Exeter at end of season to join Montpellier - NewsBreak

 Luke Cowan-Dickie to leave Exeter at end of season to join Montpellier

-England hooker Luke Cowan-Dickie will leave Exeter at the end of this season to join French champions Montpellier.
+England team hooker Luke Cowan-Dickie will leave Exeter at the end of this season to join French champions Montpellier .

 Cowan-Dickie will be eligible for next year’s World Cup, but England’s current selection policy for players plying their trade overseas means he is unavailable after that tournament when he links up with Montpellier.